mrengler/mrengler.github.io/_pages/projects.md

 Research I did as an undergraduate was published in PLOS ONE: [Somatic mutations render human exome and pathogen DNA more similar](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0197949).

 I gained my first exposure to NLP doing [multiple narrative disentanglement](http://cs229.stanford.edu/proj2016/poster/EnglerHarvey-MultipleNarrativeDisentanglement-Poster.pdf) for Andrew Ng's Machine Learning class.

+I also completed a certificate program in science communication.
+Some of my technical writing, as well as meta-analysis of the program and the technical communication process, can be found [here](https://stanford.digication.com/maggie_engler/home-1).